Mike Price – IDX Trainer

 Do you have a particular niche that you serve in your market?
 Perhaps you have a focus on lake homes, ranch properties, golf courses, horse property?
 There are numerous opportunities to create great blog content around your niche, and you can use saved searches to embed niche listings right in your posts.

 Feature A Local Business

 Some of the best posts I’ve seen in real estate blogs include a brief interview with a local business.
 Getting a perspective on why someone loves their community is a fantastic way to demonstrate your local expertise.
 Include the listings that are in the area of the business you feature as a way of adding value to the post.
 Tip: you can also use this as a co-marketing opportunity.
 Maybe the business will allow you to pop some flyers in their lobby or at their register?

 So, go forth and publish!

-Just about every option for establishing a website has the ability to include a blog.
-I think it’s an essential resource to a great real estate web presence.
-In summary, the branding, local expertise and SEO benefits are the primary reasons to write your blog.
+Just about every option for establishing a website can include a blog.
+I think it’s an essential resource to a significant real estate web presence.
+In summary, the branding, local expertise, and SEO benefits are the primary reasons to write your blog.

 Share Your IDX Powered Blog

 If you have a blog and are using your IDX content in your posts, share them with me!
-I would love to see them and I just might feature your site in some of my upcoming articles and posts.
-Shoot me a link to email@example.com.
+I would love to see them, and I might feature your site in some of my upcoming articles and posts.
+Could you shoot me a link to email@example.com?